 What is the use of having large block size in Hadoop?

-These question look like simple but they have small logic.
-Here is the answer for it.
+These question look like simple but it has small logic.
+Here is the answer for that..

 Normally block size in HDFS is 64 MB or 128 MB.
 Hadoop is used to process large data sets which will be of size terabytes and petabytes.
 This large size data will be processed in the cluster of computers.
-A Cluster a group of computers connected by network and each computer is called a node. which processes some amount of data of total data.
-Even then each node processes large data.
-So the data from the disk needs to accessed.
-But the disk I/O is very costly operation and consumes good amount CPU and processing time.
+A Cluster is a group of computers connected by network and each computer is called a node, which processes some amount of data of total data.
+Even then each node has to process large data.
+So the data from the disk needs to accessed frequently.
+But the disk I/O is a very costly operation and consumes good amount of CPU and processing time.
 So the block size will be commonly 64 MB or more.